Old European & Mediterranean Household Protections

 In Bulgaria and Serbia, basil water was sprinkled around rooms after a difficult visit.

-And, by the way, growing basi is very easy.
-Maybe this will even inspire you to Start Your Own Witchy Garden.
+And, by the way, growing basil is very easy.
+Maybe this post will even inspire you to Start Your Own Witchy Garden.

 Italy, Balkans, Levant, Iberia, Jewish diaspora